 A Sir John Monash Centre staff member will greet each school group on arrival at the Centre.
 They will be there to advise teachers about the opportunities available on-site and show students how to use the technology in the Centre.
 They will not, however, remain with the school group for their entire visit.
 If teachers or students have queries during their visit, staff will be available to assist.

-Additional experiences available at the Centre include holding a commemoration ceremony; and, if requested in advance, teachers can lead their students in activities in the multi-purpose room utilising the Centre’s hands on history trolley and conversation cards.
+Additional experiences available at the Centre include holding a commemoration ceremony; and, if requested in advance, free hands-on activities.

 We recommend school groups of approximately 30 people or more allow between two and a half to three hours for their visit.
 Note: Large groups will be broken into smaller groups of approximately 12 people to allow a better experience for all visitors to the site.